MKagia/Kilimo-Digital/README.md

 # Features
 Weather Forecasting & Smart Farming Recommendations Live Weather Updates – Provides up-to-date climate information based on the farmer's selected county.
-County-Based Weather Forecasts – Uses a JSON file to store weather predictions for different counties.
+County-Based Weather Forecasts – Uses a JSON file to store monthly weather predictions for different counties.
 Crop Recommendations – Suggests the best crops to plant based on weather conditions and location.
 Farming Activity Guide – Offers guidance on farming activities suitable for different weather conditions (e.g., irrigation on dry days, pest control on humid days).

 # E-commerce for Farming Tools
-Online Store – Farmers can browse through a collection of essential farming tools.
+Online Store – Farmers can browse through a collection of essential farming tools and equipment.
 Shopping Cart – Users can add items to their cart, modify quantities, and remove items.
 Checkout Process – Farmers can finalize their purchases for efficient farm management.
 Image Integration – Each product is displayed with an image for easy identification.
 Interactive User Experience
-Search Functionality – Users can search for weather data based on location.
+Search Functionality – Users can search for weather data based on location (counties).
 Dynamic Content Rendering – Tools and weather updates are dynamically displayed using JavaScript.
 User-Friendly Interface – The platform is designed with an intuitive UI to ensure ease of use for all farmers.